 Marymere Falls

 This roaring waterfall, sometimes partially frozen in the deep winter, cascades nearly 100 feet into a narrow basin in Olympic National Park.
 Check out the falls from a terracing loop trail with both upper and lower viewpoints.
-The densely forested trail — shrouded in old conifers with an understory of ferns — can be accessed from the Storm King Ranger Station, as well as the historic Lake Crescent Lodge.
+The densely forested trail—shrouded in old conifers with an understory of ferns—can be accessed from the Storm King Ranger Station, as well as the historic Lake Crescent Lodge.
 With minimal elevation gain, this waterfall is a great choice for families.

-See Also: Family Friendly Winter Hikes
+Also See: Family Friendly Winter Hikes

 Spokane Falls

 Winding through Spokane in Eastern Washington, Spokane Falls is the largest urban waterfall in the United States.
 Visitors can take in the falls from multiple spots on land, such as at Riverfront Park, Huntington Park, or from pedestrian suspension bridges.
 For a birds-eye view, consider a 20-minute ride on the SkyRide gondola cable car.
 Time your visit for late spring when the mountain snow runoff is at its peak.
-It’s easy to see why Native American tribes consider the place sacred.

 Angel Falls & Covel Creek Falls